openaps/docs/docs/docs/While You Wait For Gear/preferences-and-safety-settings.md

 #### curve: "rapid-acting"

 Rapid-acting is the default in 0.6.0 and beyond.
-You can change this to "ultra-rapid" for Fiasp, or "bilinear" for using the old curve.
-Most people prefer the rapid-acting curve.
+You can change this to "ultra-rapid" for Fiasp ([see here for other tips on switching to Fiasp](http://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/usability-considerations.html#how-do-i-switch-between-insulin-types-or-switch-to-fiasp-what-should-i-change)), or "bilinear" for using the old curve.
+Most people prefer the rapid-acting curve over bilinear for Humalog/Novolog.

 #### useCustomPeakTime